 If you choose to study with us then we’ll treat you like a trainee journalist from day one, not a student – which isn’t for everyone.
 Our course is shorter (and cheaper!), but ultimately focussed on getting you your first journalism job, or moving to a different area of the industry.

 What are your entry requirements?
 Do I need a degree?

-The majority of our trainees have an undergraduate degree, however we are looking for a clear passion and commitment to the industry such as through student media or relevant work experience.
+The majority of our trainees have an undergraduate degree, from a variety of different subjects, however we are looking for a clear passion and commitment to the industry, such as through student media or relevant work experience.

 We sometimes accept applications from mature applicants without formal qualifications.
 It is highly desirable that you have some relevant work experience in journalism, especially when applying for our fast-track course.
 This may be paid work, an internship, student journalism at your university/college, freelance work, or a combination of these.

 If English is not your first language, you must get a minimum overall score of 7.0 in the IELTS English language test, including at least 7.0 in the writing component of the test.
 You will be required to take this test at your own expense.

 Will I be able to build a portfolio whilst completing my NCTJ training?

 Producing a body of work you are proud to show to a potential future employer is a key part of the course.
 As part of your course, you will produce a 10-piece e-portfolio.
 This is a compulsory module on all our NCTJ-accredited courses.

 However, you will be able to build on top of this portfolio during your weekly placement.
 You can choose to do weekly placement with an external publication or broadcaster, or you can carry out placement with our in-house local news websites in London or Manchester – you will write for these publications loads as part of your course anyway, you can pitch to us whenever you like and join our Wednesday placement days.